buildbot/buildbot/master/docs/developer/utils.rst

         Stop the debouncer.
         While the debouncer is stopped, calls to the decorated method will be ignored.
+        If a call is pending when ``stop`` is called, that call will occur immediately.
         When the Deferred that ``stop`` returns fires, the underlying method is not executing.

     .. py:method:: start()